quantumtau/BloggingGPT/README.md

 If you want to use Midjorney you need to add 3rd party API key to enhancer/midjourney_ai.py

 You can get it at [thenextleg.io](https://www.thenextleg.io/)

+In blogs.toml, try to add as much info as possible.
+Long descriptions are better.

+Default settings is 15 articles.
+If you want more in one go, go to orchestrar/blog.py and change the number in prompt.
+Don't forget to change the prompt for both keywords scenarios.